yalue/rocm_mega_repo/README.md

 entire ROCm stack from source, with few to no changes requiring administrator access.

-For the time being, most of the ROCm sources are contained in the `master` branch, but the components I have personally modified are in the `cut_down_code` branch.
+For the time being, I have excluded most of the ROCm code from the repository, keeping only the components I have modified.
+The commit tagged with `full_rocm_3.0_source` should contain the latest (mostly) working version of the repository that attempts to compile all of ROCm from source in a local directory.

 About
 -----